 - saving money by making your products for less

-It’s a combination of all the above that I enjoy crafting bath and body products.
-And bath bombs are quickly becoming one of my favorites.
+It’s a combination of all the above that I enjoy when making homemade bath bombs.
+And they are quickly becoming my favorite to make!

 This post contains some affiliate links for your convenience, read full disclosure policy.